yeehaa123/elab/CHAT/lab.md

 Post-doc travel       3.000,00 for 2 post-docs

 Milestones:
-Year 1: create one new product or service, PhDs and post-doc preesnt at conferences Year 2: PhDs and post-doc present at conferences
+Year 1: create one new product or service, PhDs and post-doc present at conferences Year 2: PhDs and post-doc present at conferences
 Year 3: post-doc graduates
-Year 4: PhDs finnish dissertations
+Year 4: PhDs finish dissertations

 ### Key deliverables: